-• Carrying out an investigation into the education technology needs and requirements of the target learners and teaching programme.

-- Leading a collaborative project with one or more colleagues.
-This involves planning and facilitating contextualised adult learning and teaching that: - o provides a solution to an identified educational issue or problem; and - o addresses the identified education technology needs and requirements of the target learners. - Sharing lessons learned across the project internally regarding learning design implementation and outcomes including: - o guidance, support and expertise - o technology choices, impact and critiques - o key barriers or factors relevant to successful utilisation.
+- Carrying out an investigation into the learning design needs of at least two learning and teaching environments relevant to their work. - Leading a collaborative project with one or more colleagues which involves the design, delivery and evaluation of flexible learning solutions to meet identified needs in a specific area of work. - Sharing lessons learned across the project internally regarding learning design implementation and outcomes including: - o guidance, support and expertise - o useful models or frameworks - o barriers and success factors.

-In this way, the TEO closely integrates course learning and workplace practice.
+In this way, the TEO closely integrates course learning and existing workplace practice.